Docker

 Docker Compose

-Next, start the app.
-The Compose file already includes a basic Redis setup, so you do not have to install or configure Redis separately.
+The provided Compose file already includes a basic Redis service, so you do not need to install or configure Redis separately.

 Unsupported platform?